DeekyJay/Bastion/loot.md

 # Loot
 Progression is built around resource acquisition, not direct gear rewards.
 Players earn and craft their way up through systems like brewing, enchanting, villager trading, and smelting, with mob difficulty and wave structure gating access to those resources.

+Early resource drops help build basic fortifications and craft basic gear.
+As resources like iron accumulate, gear and tools improve.
+Early farming is important for later resources.
+Players must think early about breeding villagers, so carrots, bread, and wool are important too.
+Villagers must be protected, but also they are a source of emeralds and trading for better gear and tools.

+Later, players will have enchanting tables and will be brewing potions.
+XP will become a resource.
+They may be creating iron golems using iron and pumpkins, brewing splash potions for offense or defense.

 ## Enchanting
 ``` mermaid
 graph TD